Health-Informatics-UoN/carrot-docs/public/docs/CoConnectTools/ETL-Tool.md

 |  8 |         109 |                8532 | 1950-10-31 00:00:00 | F                     |                       8532 |
 |  9 |         110 |                8532 | 1993-09-07 00:00:00 | F                     |                       8532 |

+!!! note
+    The argument `--drop-na` removes columns that are entirely `nan`/`null` in order to get a better display of the mapped CDM table, this is because many of the CDM table columns are not used in the examples.

 ### 6. Additional Options